 Wellesley Food Pantry: The Food Pantry’s mission is to provide supplemental and emergency food assistance to Wellesley residents in need.

 Wellesley Free Library Foundation: a private, 501(c)(3) corporation supporting the mission of the Wellesley Free Library.
-Our goal is to enrich, not replace, traditional tax-based support for the Library through gifts, grants, and bequests from individuals and organizations, while reinforcing the need for continued and increased public support for the Library.
+Its goal is to enrich, not replace, traditional tax-based support for the Library through gifts, grants, and bequests from individuals and organizations, while reinforcing the need for continued and increased public support for the Library.
 THe Foundation spearheads major fundraising efforts to bridge the gap between the community’s aspirations for its library and assets available from municipal budgets.

 Wellesley Friends of Recycling: The Wellesley Friends of Recycling has general meetings during the year and participate in a number of activities and events to increase awareness of the the three “Rs” of environmentally friendly waste management.
 They are Reduction, Reuse and Recycling in that order.
 A major activity is providing support to the town’s recycling facility by organizing and staffing the “Take and Leave” section of the facility.

-Donations and scholarships are made to groups and individuals in the Wellesley area via our four major fundraisers.
-In 1968-69, the Wellesley Phone Book was first published and has become our most profitable endeavor.
-Marketplace, a popular craft fair, began in 1974 and has since gained national attention.
-In 1999, members and sustainers launched the Kitchen Tour, a spring event that is widely anticipated by the community.
-Through these fundraising activities, WHJWC was able to donate nearly $200,000 to scholarship recipients and local charities last year.
+Wellesley Hills Junior Women’s Club: Donations and scholarships are made to groups and individuals in the Wellesley area via major fundraisers such as Marketplace, a popular craft fair, and the Kitchen and Home Tour, a spring event that is widely anticipated by the community.
+Through these fundraising activities, WHJWC donates nearly $200,000 annually to scholarship recipients and local charities.

 Wellesley Centennial Lions Club: Local chapter of international service organization.
 Focus areas include fighting blindness, caring for the environment, feeding the hungry, and aiding seniors and the disabled.